DerwenAI/textgraphs/README.md

 python3 -m pip install -r requirements.txt
 ```

-if you want to run the Streamlit or JupyterLab demos,
+to run the Streamlit or JupyterLab demos, or prior to working
-or work on development/testing of this repo:
+locally on the development and testing of this repo:

 ```bash
 python3 -m pip install -r requirements-dev.txt